Analytic solution to the dynamical friction acting on circularly moving perturbers: Method

 where $P$ denotes the Cauchy principal value, implies a connection between $\Re(I)$ and $\Im(I)$ or, equivalently, between the radial and tangential components of DF which is yet another manifestation of the Kramers-Kronig relations.
-We will take advantage of this connection to assess the convergence of numerical simulations.
+However, while this implies that the real and imaginary part of the scattering amplitudes determine each other, the infinite sum (\ref{eq:IM}) does not guarantee that both $\Re(I)$ and $\Im(I)$ are finite.

+To illustrate this point, Fig.~\ref{fig:Convergence} displays $\Im(I)$ as a function of the maximum multipole $\ell_\text{max}$ at which the sum (\ref{eq:IM}) is truncated, with $\ell_\text{max}$ as large as 500.
+Results are shown for a few values of $\mach$.
+They demonstrate that $\Im(I)$ has a logarithmic divergence in the supersonic regime, in accordance with the numerical results of \cite{kim/etal:2007} and the recent analytical study of \cite{fouvry/etal:2021}.
+The magnitude of this divergence increases mildly with $\mach$.
+In addition, we have numerically checked that $\Re(I)$ (not shown in Fig.~\ref{fig:Convergence}) converges regardless of the value of $\mach$.

+This shows that our approach recovers the small-scale, Coulomb divergence rooted in the singular nature of the LW potentials in the supersonic regime, in agreement with the linear result \citep{ostriker:1999}.
+The Fourier approach considered here has not removed this divergence, but the latter is now all encoded in the dependence of $I(\mach)$ on $\ell_\text{max}$.
+This will be helpful to assess the dependence of numerical simulations on resolution.